ziming/laravel-myinfo-sg/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/ziming/laravel-myinfo-sg.svg?style=flat-square)](https://scrutinizer-ci.com/g/ziming/laravel-myinfo-sg)
 [![Total Downloads](https://img.shields.io/packagist/dt/ziming/laravel-myinfo-sg.svg?style=flat-square)](https://packagist.org/packages/ziming/laravel-myinfo-sg)

 A PHP Laravel Package for MyInfo Singapore.
-Although it should work, the core API is not fully stable yet so use it at your own **risk**.
+Although it does work from my own testing, the core API is not fully stable yet so use it at your own **risk**.

 Tests will be welcomed.
+Now would also be the best time to suggest changes before 1.0

 ## Installation